 Wherever you live, there will be two catchment schools – a denominational school, and a non-denominational school.
 You can only register your child at either the denominational or the non-denominational school in your catchment area.
 You can view the schools in your catchment area using our catchment area postcode search.

-If your child is currently in attendance at a West Dunbartonshire Council nursery, or in one of our partnership nurseries, the nursery will provide the catchment school with confirmation of your child’s date of birth and your home address.
-If your details change before August 2022 you must let the catchment school know.
+If your child is in attendance at a West Dunbartonshire Council nursery, or in one of our partnership nurseries, the nursery will provide the catchment school with confirmation of your child’s date of birth and your home address.
+If your details change before August 2024 you must let the catchment school know.

 If your child is attendance at a private nursery you should contact the local catchment school for details of when to attend to provide the documentary evidence required.